As you may know, Elementor is a really helpful plugin for non web designers.

 WordPress Plugins can be completely powerful especially for those users who have a WordPress site built with Elementor.
 They become best friends in every sense of the word.

-That’s why it should come as no surprise that we tell you that the best way to translate Elementor will be by taking advantage of the benefits that a dedicated Plugin has to offer.
+That’s why it should come as no surprise that we tell you that the best way to translate with Weglot Elementor will be by taking advantage of the benefits that a dedicated Plugin has to offer.

 After all, they have been created to give us facilities especially to those of us who are not programmers or developers.